 "I think what really changed our technicians' mindset is the idea that their truck is a marketing tool.
-So they know that when… they have their doors open in a neighborhood when they're working on a job and a lot of people are walking their dog or walking by and they see a truck full of trash, that's not a good image for the company."
+So they know that when … they have their doors open in a neighborhood when they're working on a job, and a lot of people are walking their dog or walking by and see a truck full of trash, that's not a good image for the company."

 — Dominic Durbin, Tiger Plumbing, Heating, Air Conditioning & Electrical Service

 Racking Up Tech Incentive Points

-“We have a scoring system so that different stuff technicians do, they get points, and then get rewards from the points... and keeping their trucks clean and organized is one of the ways you can earn the points.
-So we'll give out gift cards and different stuff.
-Sometimes it might be a day off work.
-Employees can just accumulate the points and later cash them in for wherever they want.”
+“We have a scoring system so that for different stuff technicians do, they get points, and then get rewards from the points … and keeping their trucks clean and organized is one of the ways (they) can earn the points.
+We'll give out gift cards and different stuff.
+Sometimes, it might be a day off work.
+Employees can just accumulate the points and later cash them in for whatever they want.”

 — Mike Hudson, Nice Home Services

-"I have three [technicians] that are sixty-two years old.
-So, they've been doing this a long timeand it's very hard to get them to change the way they do things.
+"I have three (technicians) who are 62 years old.
+So, they've been doing this a long time and it's very hard to get them to change the way they do things.
 They say, 'You know I like my truck this way,' or 'I like having all these parts,' or 'I like having stuff organized this way,' you know?
-But they do provide their own inventory lists to our warehouse person to restock before they go out every morning but, no, we do not have our own formal system for that."
+They do provide their own inventory lists to our warehouse person to restock before they go out every morning, but we do not have our own formal system for that."

 — Chris Hill, Dick Hill and Son Heating & Air

 A Closer Look at HVAC Truck Inventory

-Every shop, every tech, every job has its own, specific needs and will call for different onsite tools to best serve the customer.
-That said, there are some tried-and-true tools that every HVAC professional keeps on their truck at all times to not only to be prepared for the unexpected but to keep themselves safe out in the field, as well.
+Every shop, tech, and job comes with its own specific needs and tools to best serve the customer.
+That said, HVAC professionals keep some tried-and-true tools on their truck at all times to stay prepared and safe.

 HVAC Personal Protection Equipment (PPE):